Why choose Volunteer for Nepal?

 What vaccination will I need?

-This is completely depends on you.
-If any you have had vaccination in the past.
-We recommend you for consulting with your doctor before travelling to Nepal.
-Doctor will advise on what vaccinations you may need or not.
+This completely depends on you.
+If any you have had the vaccination in the past.
+We recommend you consult with your doctor before traveling to Nepal.
+A doctor will advise on what vaccinations you may need or not.

 Do I need to know the local language?

-In general, you don’t need to know the local language as English is generally spoken by staffs in most project locations.
+In general, you don’t need to know the local language as English is generally spoken by staff in most project locations.
 However, a local language helps you to bond better with your host family and the community where you are working with.
-Therefore, we help you to learn basic level of local language in orientation period.
+Therefore, we help you to learn the basic level of the local language in the orientation period.

 What cost do I need to consider?
 Or how much do I need extra money?

-Literally this is very difficult to answer and ultimately it depends on the person.
-Program fee include all expenses throughout the duration of your volunteering however, you may go on trips to local places of interest during weekend holiday.
-You can also get travel opportunity once when your project ends if you wish.
-So these extras might include socializing with other volunteers and locals, buying snacks and gifts, eating at cafes or restaurants, transport and weekend travel etc.
+This is very difficult to answer and ultimately it depends on the person.
+Program fee includes all expenses throughout your volunteering however, you may go on trips to local places of interest during the weekend holiday.
+You can also get a travel opportunity once when your project ends if you wish.
+So these extras might include socializing with other volunteers and locals, buying snacks and gifts, eating at cafes or restaurants, transport and weekend travel, etc.

 You can carry cash for personal expenses for a fortnight $100 approx. However, ATM’s are easy access available which accept international credit or debit card.